Humboldt Squid: Profile and Information

 Share with your friends 🥹!

-The Humboldt squid (Dosidicus gigas) also called diablo rojo (red devil) or pota, jumbo flying squid, and jumbo squid, is a large predatory squid that inhabits the waters of the Humboldt current in the eastern Pacific Ocean.
+The Humboldt squid (Dosidicus gigas), also called diablo rojo (red devil) or pota, jumbo flying squid, and jumbo squid, is a large predatory squid that inhabits the waters of the Humboldt current in the eastern Pacific Ocean.

 It is regarded as the only known species of the genus Dosidicus of the subfamily Ommastrephinae under the family Ommastrephidae.

 Humboldt squid typically reaches a mantle length of 4 ft 11 in (1.5 m), making it the largest member of its family.
-They are very aggressive towards humans, though this behaviour might have developed during feeding times.
+They are very aggressive towards humans, though this behavior might have developed during feeding times.

 They are mostly found at depths of 660 – 2,300 ft (200 – 700 m) from Tierra del Feugo to California.

-Scientific classification
+Scientific Classification

 KingdomAnimalia